-Many people dream of running their own store and launching their entrepreneurial career.
+Many people dream of running their own store and launching their entrepreneurial careers.
 However, starting and running a brick-and-mortar business is challenging and requires a larger amount of capital investment.
-But, building an Ecommerce website and selling your products online is well within reach for anybody.
+But, building an ecommerce website and selling your products online is well within reach for anybody.

 All you need is a well-designed, fully functional eCommerce website that allows you to promote your products to a broad range of customers.
 Selling products via a storefront is limited, you can only reach a limited number of people, and sales are dependent on opening times, and available stock.
 In contrast, selling products online enables you to sell your products all over the globe.